frob/frob.github.com/content/posts/2015-01-27-drupal-or-wordpress-why-not-jekyll.md

 ### Drupal for Firebug Developer blog/api test

 After I took over development for DrupalForFirebug I knew that it would be just a matter of time before the issue was filed on drupal.org saying that the demo page (hosted on chapterthree) was down.
 I didn't want to ask the old maintainer to put the page back up and I didn't want to have to host a special site here on kwallcompany.com just for a demo of DrupalForFirebug.
-I also wanted to expand on the DrupalForFirebug api so I desided that I would host a faux api site using Jekyll.
+I also wanted to expand on the DrupalForFirebug api so I decided that I would host a faux api site using Jekyll.
 Basically with Jekyll I have created a dev blog for DrupalForFirebug and I put a special fake api callback there as well.
 DrupalForFirebug just uses hidden HTML for the the api so it was very easy.
 You can check it out by visiting the DrupalForFirebug page on Drupal.org and clicking on the demonstration link.

-### Frobiovox.com or frob.gitbug.io
+### Frobiovox.com or frob.github.io

 Drupal is awesome for so many things.
 I spent a lot of time perfecting my drupal blog site.
 Then I got hired and I never touched it.
 I have already put several posts here It took five minutes to spin up an adequate site and it is hosted for free on github.